dirigeants/klasa/guides/Getting Started/UnderstandingSettingGateway.md

 By using {@link GatewayDriver}, (available from `client.gateways`).

-Let's say I want to add a new Gateway instance, called `channels`, which input takes channels, and stores some data to complement our permissions.
+Let's say I want to add a new Gateway instance called `channels` that stores data to complement our permissions.
+You'll want a validate function to ensure what you're inputting is a valid channel, and you would want a channel specific schema to handle our channel specific permissions, like the two below.

 ```javascript
 // Must use the function keyword or be a method of a class.